triangledirt/obj/README.md

 Some of the names end with *i* or *t*.
 Those mean *indicator* or *target*.
 So frequencyi() returns the indicator frequency. frequencyt() returns the target frequency

-Each tages an indicator and a target, as well as the usual type parameter where you specify MUSHROOM, GAME_MAP, etc. The indicator and target are case_object_t types, but they are interpreted as a type mask which represents a set of objects.
+Each tages an indicator and a target, as well as the usual type parameter where you specify MUSHROOM, GAME_MAP, etc. The indicator and target are case_obj_t types, but they are interpreted as a type mask which represents a set of objects.
 A 0 bit in these variables means that attribute field is not used in matching objects to the type.
 A 1 bit in these variables means an object must also have a 1 in that field in order to match the type

 ### indicator frequency